gh-joeyleung/Tech-Hub-E-Commerce-Analysis/README.md

 - **Loyalty Program Performance:** Assessed the effectiveness of the customer loyalty program and overall revenue contribution.
 - **Marketing Channel Effectiveness:** Analyzed customer acquisition sources to measure return on investment and optimize budget allocation.

-## About the Data
   - ERD of Dataset can be found here.
   - Workbook for analysis and more detailed insights can be found here.

 # Executive Summary
 - High-level overview of findings, explained to non-technical audience